 On March 18th, Archbishop Edward A. McCarthy is the presider at a concelebrated Mass commemorating the 50th Anniversary of the first Mass at St. Joseph’s.
 “50 Years of Growing and Sharing the Faith.”

 On March 28th, and as part of the Jubilee celebrations, a Gala Dinner Dance is held at the Doral Hotel.

-Construction begins on a three-story state of the art school.
-The Don and Mary Anne Shula Tower houses a music room and a ultra-modern computer lab, as well as spacious offices.
+Construction begins on a three-story state-of-the-art school.
+The Don and Mary Anne Shula Tower houses a music room and an ultra-modern computer lab, as well as spacious offices.

 The new School is blessed and dedicated by Archbishop John C. Favalora on March 20th.
 The generosity of many parishioners including, but not limited to, the Shula’s, Grace Clayton, James Skakel, Happy Downey and James and Irma Baker Lyons, made this new School possible.
 A sumptuous dinner was hosted by Don and Mary Anne Shula in their waterfront home.
 The celebrations continued in the Parish Hall following the blessing of the School.

-2001- On November 9th, the Parish gather to celebrate Fr.
-Noel Bennett’s twentyfive years as Pastor of St. Joseph Parish.
+On November 9th, the Parish gather to celebrate Fr.
+Noel Bennett’s twenty-five years as Pastor of St. Joseph Parish.